DMFT-evolution/DYNAMITE/docs/install.md

 - CMake can’t find CUDA: set `-DDMFE_WITH_CUDA=OFF` to build CPU-only; verify `nvcc --version`.
 - Linker errors with libgomp/libomp: set `-DDMFE_STATIC_OPENMP=OFF` or install matching OpenMP.
 - Runtime: missing grid data → ensure `Grid_data/<L>/` exists for your `-L`.

+### No sudo / user-space installs

+- Python tools (mkdocs, doxybook2): use `pip install --user ...` or a local environment (e.g., micromamba/conda).
+- Doxygen: use a prebuilt binary or container if your system lacks packages.
+- Graphviz is optional; API pages generate without diagrams when not present.

+---

+License: Apache-2.0.
+See the repository `LICENSE` file.
+For citation instructions, see Reference → Cite.